troperville

 Dungeon Punk

-The Magical Database is actually magical, and the Badass Longcoat packs a wand of fireballs instead of a gun.
-The local organized crime syndicate is built on a thriving Black Market in illegal Eye of Newt, and keeps its boys in line with a cadre of demonic enforcers.
+The Magical Database is actually magical, and the Blue-Collar Warlock packs a wand of fireballs instead of a gun in his Badass Longcoat.
+The local organized crime syndicate is built on a thriving Black Market trafficking unicorn tears and bottled soul, and keeps its boys in line with a cadre of demonic enforcers.
 Mordor is a slum.
 The trial of the century: Commonwealth vs. Golem Liberation Movement.

-Welcome to Dungeon Punk, a Punk Punk genre which tries to apply the gritty, cynical tone of Cyber Punk and Steampunk to a Heroic Fantasy setting.
+Welcome to Dungeon Punk, a Punk Punk genre that applies the gritty tone of Cyberpunk and Steampunk (and their mutual Pulp influence) to a Heroic Fantasy setting.

-Usually, this takes the maxim "Any sufficiently advanced technology is indistinguishable from magic." and turns it on its head.
+Usually, this takes the maxim "any sufficiently advanced technology is indistinguishable from magic" and turns it on its head.
 As we get more proficient with the use of magic, it takes on characteristics of technology.
-We have railroads, but instead of burning coal to work a steam engine, they have a bound air elemental.
+We have railroads, but instead of burning coal to work a steam engine, they have a bound demon or air elemental.
 We have radios, but instead of sending electromagnetic waves across space, they work by sympathetic magic.
+Instead of fighter pilots, air forces train Dragon Riders.

 Note, however, that not all Magitek falls under this trope; it requires a slide toward the cynical end of the Sliding Scale of Idealism Versus Cynicism as well.

 This always involves Functional Magic of one kind or another.
-Depending on the dark tone of the piece, one may find things are often Powered by a Forsaken Child.
+Often home to the Science Wizard.
+Depending on the dark tone of the piece, one may find things are Powered by a Forsaken Child.

 Compare with the mystic Masquerades, where everything appears "normal" until you dig a little deeper...